SongOnWater/KMSunflower_CP/README.md

 }
 ```
 ## MVVM
-As DAOs and entities already, the respositories 、 viewmodels and pagings will be easy to migration.
-But as without Hilter for multiplatform, we should init the viewmodels mannually.
+As DAOs and entities already, the repositories 、 viewmodels and pagings will be easy to migration.
+But as without Hilter for multiplatform, we should init the viewmodels manually.
 multiplatform code:
 ```kotlin
 fun getGalleryViewModel(owner: ViewModelStoreOwner): GalleryViewModel {